Wagner Prestige Labels managing director John Galea has revealed how he won the global Durst RSC Label Masters Award.

 In an exclusive interview, Galea explained how the award-winning Truce wine label was produced.

-“Originally the design for [the Truce project] came to us with the brief of ‘what can you do with this label’.
+“The brief was ‘what can you do with this label’.
 From there it was a team effort showing our strengths with an end to end process starting with our graphics design and pre-press team.
 Wine labels are a particular passion of mine and we have recently completed work on a label for an Australian gin as well,” he said.

 “We have only had the Durst Tau RSC for a little over 12 months and we are still discovering what we can achieve and where we can go.
 We bought the Durst after looking at toner machines as well as different avenues in inkjet – but we went with the Durst Tau RSC because of the quality and the speed.
 For the Truce label we used Avery Estate eight label stock and then we added black using a screen press and then satin varnish on top.
 This is one of four labels we developed in the Truce range and all of them featured different effects such as a simple foil using uncoated material.